ITE-Curbside/curbside-management-tool/README.md

 ## Scripts folder

-The scripts folder contains the arcpy scripts used within the FHWA_Curbside_Tool toolbox or run as a standalone scripts in ArcGIS Pro.
+The scripts folder contains the arcpy scripts used within the FHWA_Curbside_Tool tbx file, or each individual tool component can run as a standalone scripts in ArcGIS Pro.

 ## Sample_data

-The Sample data provided allows a user to become familiar with the Tool and the required data to run the Tool and receive outputs.
+The Sample data provided allows a user to become familiar with the Tool and the required data to run the Tool and receive outputs if they do not have their own curbside data available.